 * recognise when we are eating for emotional reasons, and therefore potentially be able to stop

-Sounds great…. but how do we actually put it into practice?
+Sounds great, but how do we actually put it into practice?

 The first thing we need to do when we eat is to SLOW DOWN.
-And at first you actually really need to exaggerate this to get the idea.
+And at first you really need to exaggerate this to get the idea.

 Before you even start, make sure you are sitting down, preferably at a dinner table.
 Make sure the TV is off, or anything else that can distract you.
 Then take a good LOOK at your food, before taking a bite….acknowledge what is on your plate.
 Then SMELL your food, awaken your senses.
 And then and only then take a very small mouthful, and just feel the TEXTURE in your mouth.
 Finally you can start to chew and TASTE, but very slowly.
 Actually chew properly, take the time to notice the the flavour, how it feels in your mouth, and how it makes you feel – pleasure, enjoyment, dislike etc. You may be amazed to find that your food tastes more intense, the flavours more alive.
 And finally, SWALLOW, be aware of the food passing down your digestive tract.

-Now obviously it is not realistic to eat an entire meal in this fashion, as it takes a LONG time, but is worth doing the first few times to truly get the concept.
+Now obviously it is not realistic to eat an entire meal in this fashion, as it takes a long time, but is worth doing the first few times to truly get the concept.
 Once you have, you can eat a little more quickly, whilst still adopting mindful practices.

-Another trick I like to do, is eat my first few mouthfuls as above, to tap into being mindful, block out exterior distraction and be in the moment.
+Another trick I like to teach, is eat your first few mouthfuls as above, to tap into being mindful, block out exterior distraction and be in the moment.
 Then you can continue the rest of your meal, with mindfulness already being ‘turned on’.
 As you practice mindfulness more, you will find that you can be mindful even when eating at a shopping centre food court or the like, it just takes practice.